 Welcome to Volume 6 of Executed to Suppress His Message.

 “Tithing” is a widely accepted method by which churches generate revenue.
-Pastors instruct Christians that 10% of everything they earn belongs to God; therefore members have an obligation to give a tenth of their gross yearly income to the church.
+Pastors instruct Christians that 10% of everything they earn belongs to God.
+And therefore, church members have an obligation to give a tenth of their gross yearly income to their church.

 Yet in spite of these pastoral teachings, there is not a single biblical passage stating that Christians should tithe.
 In fact, Scripture never even mentions the words “tithe” and “tithing” with regard to Christians.